-The Standards provide the basis for assessing Clubhouse quality, through the Clubhouse International Accreditation (TM) process.
+The Standards provide the basis for assessing Clubhouse quality, through the Clubhouse International Accreditation process.

 Every two years the worldwide Clubhouse community reviews these Standards, and amends them as deemed necessary.
-The process is coordinated by the Clubhouse International Standards Review Committee, made up of members, staff and board members from Accredited Clubhouses around the world.
+The process is coordinated by the Clubhouse International Standards Review Committee, made up of members and staff of Accredited Clubhouses from around the world.